Fontodbz/Maple-Buff-Timer/README.md

 Source code for the timer can be found in main/maple_buff_timer.py

-Windows Defender may flag the programme as "untrustworthy" but that's because everything runs in a cmd window, as stated above the source code is in maple_buff_timer.py, it is always better to run code from source but using the .exe will be easier if you don't have experience with Python.
+Windows Defender may flag the programme as "untrustworthy" but that's because everything runs in a cmd window, as stated above the source code is in maple_buff_timer.py. https://snyk.io/code-checker/ can be used to check for security flaws in the code and has verified the code in python script as not having security flaws.
+It is always better to run code from source but using the .exe will be easier if you don't have experience with Python.

 ## Features